f-leoni/lyrics2/README.md

-# L Y R I C S   2
+# L Y R I C S   2 (F-Droid version)
-Find and read your favourite songs' lyrics by (part of the) text, Author and title or by listening to your song!
+Find and read your favourite songs' lyrics by (part of the) text, Author and title!

 # PROJECT DESCRIPTION
 This project is a Flutter exercise but it's a complete app and it leverages some flutter features such as: